apoorv-x12/workflow-engine/README.md

 A distributed workflow orchestration engine for reliable execution of long-running processes.

+**Correctness comes from durable state transitions, not process-local memory.**

-Built with FastAPI, Postgres, and background workers, this system focuses on durable execution, concurrency safety, and failure-aware workflow progression using the database as the source of truth.
+Built with FastAPI, PostgreSQL, and stateless background workers, this system focuses on durable execution, concurrency safety, and failure-aware workflow progression using the database as the source of truth.

 ---